MariaLapovska/block2-var3/README.md

-# block2-var3
+# block2-var3-var20
-Variant 3 of lab of second block.
+Variants 3 and 20 of lab of second block with jUnit tests.